lesersokerbok/lsb-wordpress-themes/README.md

 * Home page (lesersokerbok.no)
 * Boksøk (boksok.no) | A searchable directory of books reviewed by Leser søker bok.
 * Ut av Hylla (utavhylla.wordpress.com) | A blog and resource center for "Bok for alle"-bibliotek.
-  * Discontinued, but this available.
+  * Discontinued, but is still available.

 This repository contains the code for the two first sites, the third runs on wordpress.com.